If there was a competition for names of new products that are crazy hard to pronounce … I’d vote to add Astaxanthin.

-Astaxanthin For Dogs: A Powerful Antioxidant
+Astaxanthin: A Powerful Antioxidant

 Carotenoids are pigment colors that occur in nature.
-For example, beta carotene is an orange pigment and makes foods like orange peppers, well, orange.
+Another carotenoid example would be beta carotene.
+It’s the orange pigment that makes foods like orange peppers, well, orange.

 In fact, it’s added to many goldfish foods to keep them a nice deep orange color.
-And flamingos are born with grey feathers … they don’t turn pink until they start eating their natural diet of algae and crustaceans.
+And flamingos are actually born with grey feathers.
+They don’t turn pink until they start eating their natural diet of algae and crustaceans.

 But don’t worry … your dog won’t turn pink if he eats it.
 And there are plenty of good reasons to give your dog astaxanthin.